MICHIGAN: Ryan* was a preteen when he entered the foster care system with his three

 moving around in foster care.
 Ryan and Denise were excited to reunite with each other after years of disconnection.

-Ryan is now living with Denise and establishing connections with other family members.
+Ryan is now living with Denise and establishing connections with his other family members.

 Connect Our Kids is a non-profit dedicated to leveraging technology to find families, build